hinance/hinance/README.md

 This is how banks and shops data are integrated together: each change corresponding to order payment is merged with the change of the banking transaction of the same amount.
-The resulting change has all tags of both input changes.
+The resulting change has all tags of both input changes, and group identifier of the input change that has a non-empty one.

 User specifies which changes pairs can be combined using `canmerge` callback in `in/user_data.hs` file.

 ### Grouping Step

+On this step a pair of changes can be grouped together.
+This is how banking transfers are handled: changes with the same absolute amount, but of different sign, are assigned the same unique group identifier.

+User specifies which changes pairs can be grouped using `canxfer` callback in `in/user_data.hs` file.

 ### Expanding Step